 MARISSA HERRON is a second-year graduate student at the Space Policy Institute.
 Marissa works at NASA Headquarters in the Science Mission Directorate.
 She previously managed the Conjunction Assessment Risk Analysis Operations (CARA) at NASA Goddard Space Flight Center.
 At NASA’s Johnson Space Center, she supported human spaceflight operations for the Space Shuttle and Soyuz missions.
 Marissa holds a Bachelor of Science in Aerospace Engineering from the University of Arizona, a Master of Science in Aerospace Engineering from the University of Colorado at Boulder, and a Master of Science in Remote Sensing from the Naval Postgraduate School.

-GEORGE VLADIMIR LEAUA is a first-year graduate student at the Space Policy Institute.
+GEORGE VLADIMIR LEAUA is a second-year graduate student at the Space Policy Institute.
 He is recent graduate of International Affairs at the Elliott School of International Affairs (2018).
 His experience has been shaped by several internships on both the European and North American continents.
 He first interned at the Romanian Competition Council in the economic analysis department (2015), then he was a policy intern in the International Trade and Investment department of the International Chamber of Commerce in Paris (2016).
 He volunteered for the Romanian Embassy in Washington, DC (2017) and took on a position of advisor at the Permanent Mission of Romania to the United Nations, focusing on disarmament, security, global politics and space affairs (2018).
-He also interned in the policy department of the Nuclear Energy Agency of the OECD in Paris (2019) and is currently working as staff assistant for SPI.
+He interned in the policy department of the Nuclear Energy Agency of the OECD in Paris (2019) and is currently working as staff assistant for SPI.
 His research interests include the ethics of space exploration and space commerce, space law, and international cooperation between European states and the United States on new emerging technologies.